-Comment: Preliminary drainage layout may be provided prior to determination with full details and specifications agreed vis condition if necessary.
+Comment: Preliminary drainage layout may be provided prior to determination with full details and specifications agreed via condition if necessary.
 The preliminary layout must include levels at connection to a disposal location if applicable.
+Items marked must be provided prior to determination.